buzzbing/service-recommendation/README.md

 # service-recommendation
-This project is designed for mobile application.
-It is a service recommendation system built using TensorflowLite.
+This project is designed for mobile application as a service recommendation system based on location of users.